traderinteractive/dws-coding-standard/README.md

 ```

 ### Foreach Loop Declarations
-There should be a space between each condition of a foreach loop.
+There should be a space between each element of a foreach loop.

 Valid:
 ```php